Ordinary cabbage is made extraordinary by hitting the grill.

 5) Now move the 4 pieces to the indirect convection heat side to roast and finish cooking the cabbage through.
 Place the pieces cut side up on the grill and brush the cut sides generously with the honey butter.
 Toss a small amount of wood on the flames, no more than a fist full of chips or a single chunk, just to get some smoke rolling.
 Close the lid to trap the smoke.
 Come back in about 15 minutes and paint some more honey butter on the cut sides of the cabbage.
 Keep checking and painting every 15 minutes or so to glaze the cabbage.

 6) The cabbage is done when you can easily poke a skewer all the way to the center.
-When it is tender in the center, after about 45 minutes, take it off the grill, hit it with honey butter one last time, and serve.
+When it is tender in the center, after about 45 minutes.